anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 string to a path segment, it does not describe the usage of the extension identifier as a path segment which may have child path segments.
-This document updates [@!RFC9082] in the following manner: bare extension identifiers MUST NOT be path segments and path segments defined by RDAP MUST NOT have child path segments.
+This document updates [@!RFC9082] in the following manner: bare extension identifiers (see (#bare_extensions)) MUST NOT be the most siginificant path segment in an RDAP URL.

 Extensions defining new URL paths MUST explicitly define the expected responses for each new URL path.
 New URL paths may return existing